kushcybersec/kush-demo/README.md

 # kush-demo
-This is my first GitHub repo
+This is my first GitHub repository.
+Author - Kush Sukhadiya